 Lamego Museum

 I’ll start with my favourite place in town, the Lamego Museum.
-An astounding collection of ancient art and artifacts, including a fully reconstructed chapel dripping with gold, is displayed within the walls of an 18th century bishop’s palace.
+An impressive collection of religious art, tapestries, paintings and azulejos, including a fully reconstructed chapel dripping with gold, is displayed within the walls of an 18th century bishop’s palace.

 Among the many highlights are the set of paintings by one of Portugal’s most renowned painters, Grão Vasco.